donsheehy/datastructures/prose/01_python.md

 ## Other Forms of Control Flow

-**Control flow** refers to the commands in a language that affect the order or what operations are executed.
+**Control flow** refers to the commands in a language that affect the order in which operations are executed.
-The `for` loops from the previous section are classic examples if this.
+The `for` loops from the previous section is a classic examples of this.
 The other basic forms of control flow are `if` statements, `while` loops,  `try` blocks, and function calls.
-We’ll cover each briefly and refer the reader to the python documentation for more detailed info.
+We’ll cover each briefly.

 An `if` statement in its simplest form evaluates an expression and tries to interpret it as a boolean.
 This expression is referred to as a predicate.
 If the predicate evaluates to `True`, then a block of code is executed.
 Otherwise, the code is not executed.
 This is the *selection* of sequence, selection, and iteration.
 Here is an example.